ljtfreitas/julian-http-client/README.md

                     .parameters(/* sets a SSLParameters; more details: https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.Builder.html#sslParameters(javax.net.ssl.SSLParameters) */)
                     .and()
-                .executor(myThreadPool) // custom Executor object used by HttpClient .and()
+                .executor(myThreadPool) // custom Executor object used by HttpClient .extensions()
+                .debug()
+                    .enabled() // enable a debug mode that logs HTTP requests and responses; this feature is intended to be used for development/debugging purposes
+                .and()
+            .and()
         .and()
     .async()